Not health advice. Contact your local water utility for concerns.

 Most Kentucky cities have tap water that meets EPA safety standards.
 With an average score of 81/100 across 30 cities we analyzed, Kentucky generally has good water quality.
 However, water quality varies by location, so check your specific city's report.

-The most common water quality concerns in Kentucky include disinfection byproducts (chlorination), lead (older infrastructure), nitrates (agricultural areas).
+The most common water quality concerns in Kentucky include disinfection byproducts (surface-water chlorination), lead (older service lines), turbidity (river sediment).
 These contaminants can come from natural sources, industrial activities, or aging infrastructure.
 Review your city's specific report to see which contaminants affect your area.

 Whether you need a water filter depends on your specific location and health concerns.
 With 6 cities in Kentucky showing elevated contaminant levels, residents in those areas may benefit from filtration.
 Look for filters certified by NSF/ANSI to remove the specific contaminants found in your area.